ellewilson96/ellewilson96.github.io/_posts/2019-06-10-my_experience_changing_careers.markdown

 In mid-April, I quit my job.
 I decided that in order to get where I wanted to be, I would have to take a risk and pursue this search full-time.
 I could not believe that after three years of working at my dream company, I was now pursuing a career in tech and was quitting that job to do it.
 However, I knew this was the right decision and shortly after I quit, I embraced my new path and refused to look back.

 Being home all the time as a Capricorn is pleasant at times, but not when unemployed.
 I was spending every minute of everyday refreshing every job site, applying to anything I could potentially be qualified for.
-I was continuing my education and filled a couple of notebooks with endless notes on algorithms, array methods, data structures, and so much more.
+I was continuing my education and filled a couple of notebooks with notes on algorithms, array methods, data structures, and so much more.
 I felt like a new job must be around the corner because I was putting 100% effort into making it happen.

 Unfortunately, it doesn’t always work that way, and I received countless rejections.
 After my experience in February, I also had to be picky about the type of company I wanted to work for.
 I preferred a smaller company with an interesting product that also cares about its company culture, both in terms of work-life balance and diversity initiatives.